How To Protect Trees from Beaver Chewing

 The tree trunk fence cylinders are best made from 2″ x 4″ wire mesh fencing available from local hardware stores (example here).
 Chicken wire often rusts out in a year or two, and hardware wire mesh is very noticeable and not very aesthetic.
 We recommend 4 foot high fence so the beavers cannot get above it.
 In cold climates make sure the fence height is 2 feet above the highest snow level to prevent winter tree chewing.
 Note also, the initial gleam of the galvanized fence quickly fades to a nice dull gray patina which is barely noticeable on most trees.

-With simple wire snips cut a length of fence long enough to encircle the tree trunk while leaving a 6 - 10 inch gap between the wire mesh cylinder and the tree trunk.
+With simple wire snips cut a length of fence long enough to encircle the tree trunk while leaving a 3 - 6 inch gap (accounting for tree growth) between the wire mesh cylinder and the tree trunk.
 This gap allows for future trunk growth without girdling.
+(We find it helpful to measure the distance around tree with a piece of string)

 Position the cut piece of fence around the tree trunk and use each of the wire prongs to fasten the sides of the fence, completing the fence cylinder around the tree trunk.
 Other fasteners (e.g. hog rings, zip ties, etc.) can also be used to fashion the cylinder.